xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 I prefer letting  the  caller  clean  up, so that the callee need only execute a return.
 Also, it seems a bit more balanced, since the caller is  the  one  who  "messed  up" the stack in the first place.
-But  THAT  means  that  the caller must remember how many items  it  pushed.
+But  _that_  means  that  the caller must remember how many items  it  pushed.
 To  make  things  easy, I've  modified  the procedure  `ParamList` to be a function  instead  of  a  procedure, returning the number of bytes pushed: